-In addition to gathering as a congregation weekly for worship, we also have Sunday School at 9:30 each week, and Wednesday evening meetings.
-On Wednesday nights we gather for dinner at 5:30, followed by Catechism class for the children and a Bible Study and prayer meeting for the adults that ends at 7:15.
+In addition to gathering as a congregation weekly for worship, we also have weekly Sunday School and Wednesday evening gatherings for dinner, classes and nursery for children and teens, and Bible Study and prayer for the adults.

 EVANGELISM & MISSIONS